GNOME/gtk/docs/reference/gtk/running.md

 `gl-legacy`
 : Use a legacy OpenGL context

-`gl-gles`
-: Use a GLES OpenGL context
+`gl-disable-gl`
+: Don't allow the use of OpenGL GL API.
+This forces GLES to be used

+`gl-disable-gles`
+: Don't allow the use of OpenGL GLES API.
+This forces GL to be used

 `gl-egl`
 : Use an EGL context on X11 or Windows